lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## Summary {#summ-handshake}

 The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
 The EDHOC and cTLS overhead is dependent on the key or certificate identifiers included.
-Key identifiers are used to identity a cryptographic key and certificate identifiers are used to identify a certificate.
+Key identifiers are byte strings used to identity a cryptographic key and certificate identifiers are used to identify a certificate.
 If 8 bytes identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.

 The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
 The EDHOC and cTLS overhead is dependent on the key/certificate identifiers included.
 If 8 bytes key/certificate identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.